fbpx

 6. Bee balm

-To get the most out of your bee balm plants, it’s important to give them the right amount of light and water.
+To get the most out of your bee balm plants, giving them the right amount of light and water is important.
 If you live in a sunny area with regular rainfall, then full sun should be fine for your bee balms; however, if you live in an area with hotter summers or less rain than usual, then partial shade may be better for them as they won’t need as much water when temperatures rise.
-When planting bee balms make sure to leave some space between each plant so they have room to grow without overcrowding each other.
+When planting bee balms, make sure to leave some space between each plant so they have room to grow without overcrowding each other.

 Blue spruce